one-2/portfolio-site-react/README.md

 I am using the MERN stack for this project.
 I chose this stack because it has
 - Strong support from large companies, giving it a long expected lifetime.
 - High-quality learning resources on Coursera, my platform of choice.
-- Ease of use, and high development velocity.
+- Ease of use and high development velocity.
 - Strong demand in the global job market.
 - Extensive package support.